Tying animal personality to population-level trends

-My research explores personality-dependent space-use in golden-mantled ground squirrels (Callospermophilus lateralis).
+Jaclyn's research explored personality-dependent space-use in golden-mantled ground squirrels (Callospermophilus lateralis).

-I assayed individuals for personality three ways: 1. through repeated, standardized 'arena' trials, in which an ethogram of behaviors was quantified for a given individual during solitary (without mirror image) and 'social' (with mirror image) contexts, 2. through repeated Flight Initiation Distance trials, in which I approximated boldness by systematically approaching individuals in the field, and 3. though repeated 'behavior in trap' trials, in which I scored an animal's behavior for a given period of time after it was trapped.
-I then paired personality scores with known ecological parameters, such as home range size, movement speed, and resource use.
+Jaclyn assayed individuals for personality three ways: 1. through repeated, standardized 'arena' trials, in which an ethogram of behaviors was quantified for a given individual during solitary (without mirror image) and 'social' (with mirror image) contexts, 2. through repeated Flight Initiation Distance trials, in which I approximated boldness by systematically approaching individuals in the field, and 3. though repeated 'behavior in trap' trials, in which she scored an animal's behavior for a given period of time after it was trapped.
+She then paired personality scores with known ecological parameters, such as home range size, movement speed, and resource use.

 Results showed that:

 Bolder individuals maintained larger core areas (had a larger area of concentrated space use) compared to shyer individuals

 More active and bolder individuals moved faster under natural conditions